chrishuber/west-nile-virus/README.md

 <p><img src="./images/mosquito_wnv_counts_2011-13.png" /></p>

-<p>This data helped us to conclude that the ideal weather for spread of WNV through mosquitoes are periods of rain followed by humid weather and sunshine.
-Mosquitoes really thrive under this condition and we obtained a pretty high correlation when we saw similar trends in the weather.</p>
+<p>Our weather data and research seemed to indicate that periods of rain followed by humid weather and sunshine were ideal breeding conditions for mosquitos which have a three-day gestation period.</p>

 ### Modeling